MaikKlein/blog/content/post/impression-rust.md

 # First impression of Rust after two years - Part 1

 The last time I was using Rust was in version 0.6 - 0.7, which was roughly 2 years ago.
-I decided to come back to take another look
+I decided to come back to take another look.

 I decided to write two small libraries over the weekend.
 An n-dimensional, generic and typesafe linear algebra library and a task pool implementation with fibers based on naughty dogs [GDC talk](http://www.gdcvault.com/play/1022186/Parallelizing-the-Naughty-Dog-Engine).